Alastair Sadler

 There is roadside parking available and I'm located 6 min walk from Bounds Green tube and 4 mins from Bowes Park overground

 There is no ‘up front’ commitment.
-After the initial call, we’ll have an assessment session (£75), where we’ll discuss confidentiality, goals and expectations and whether we’re a good fit.
+After the initial call, we’ll have an assessment session, where we’ll discuss confidentiality, goals and expectations and whether we’re a good fit.
 Only then will I invite you to commit to a contract if you wish.
 We will also have regular review sessions where progress and goals can be discussed.

-I charge £75 per 50 minute session.
+I charge £75 per 50 minute session for one-to-one counselling.

-Sessions may be weekly of fortnightly and I may offer concessionary rates in certain circumstances.
+I may offer concessionary rates in certain circumstances.

 The important questions to ask yourself are: